loxdegio/linux-3.12.8-patched/README.md

   EN: https://help.ubuntu.com/community/Kernel/Compile
   IT: http://wiki.ubuntu-it.org/AmministrazioneSistema/CompilazioneKernel

-* If you have RHEL, CentOS, Fedora, SUSE or another enterprise linux based distro you can follow the SUSE-way:
+* If you have RHEL, CentOS, Fedora, SUSE or another enterprise linux based distros you can follow the SUSE-way:

   EN: https://www.suse.com/communities/conversations/compiling-de-linux-kernel-suse-way/

-* If you have Arch Linux you might already know how to compile a kernel, but I give you also the Arch-way:
+* If you have Arch Linux you might already know how to compile a kernel, but I'll give you also the Arch-way:

   EN: https://wiki.archlinux.org/index.php/Kernels/Compilation/Traditional
   IT: https://wiki.archlinux.org/index.php/Kernels/Compilation/Traditional_%28Italiano%29